jbcpollak/cloudinary_angular/README.md

 Angular Directives for Cloudinary

 **Deprecated**

-Cloudinary now offers an [official Angular library](https://github.com/cloudinary/cloudinary_angular), please consider this library deprecated.
+Cloudinary now offers an [official Angular library](https://github.com/cloudinary/cloudinary_angular), please use their library for new projects.

 This library can be used as an AMD module or as a standard JS file.